Thayvee/thayvee.github.io/aboutme.md

 ### My history as a programmer

 Python, geospatial data and UI/UX are by far my favorite tools to work with when programming.
-With more than 4 years of professional experience I have learn another programming languages, software design patterns, methodologies and arquitectures, structures and so on.
+Even so, with more than 4 years of professional experience I have learn another programming languages, software design patterns, methodologies and arquitectures, structures and so on.
 I have experience supervising software projects and it's life cycle.
 Mostly focused on geospatial data solutions and user experience.

-I'm fluent in spanish, english and know my way in korean and french.
+As for human communication, I'm fluent in spanish, english and know my way in korean and french.

 - Languages and frameworks: Python, Django, Dart (Flutter), JavaScript, XML, Transact-SQL, JSon, PHP, C#, Vue.js, Node.js, Angular, HTML5, CSS3,  .Net, Java.
 - DBMS: PostgreSQL, PostGIS, SQLite, MySQL, SQL Server, MariaDB.